nomeata/haskell-via-sokoban/01-intro.md

 CodeWorld, which you can access at <http://code.world/haskell> (the `/haskell` is important).
 This has the advantages that

- * we can start right ahead, and take care of local installation later
+ * we can start straight away, and take care of local installation later
  * with the integrated support for displaying graphical output, we can have nice, visual, examples and initial tasks.

 We will switch to compiling programs locally later during the course.
-If you want to work locally already now, there are instructions on the course website.
+If you want to work locally from the start, there are instructions on the course website.

 Basic Haskell